Adult Vaccine Schedule

 Pneumococcal vaccine

-2 kinds of vaccines help prevent pneumococcal disease: PCV (PCV13, PCV15, and PCV20) and PPSV23 vaccines
+2 kinds of vaccines help prevent pneumococcal disease: pneumococcal conjugate vaccines (PCVs) and pneumococcal polysaccharide vaccine

 Pneumococal disease, which is cause by Streptococcus pneumonia bacteria.
 This can cause many types of infections in the lungs, brain and spinal cord, blood, sinuses, and middle ear.
 Pneumococcal disease can lead to death.